 How can I download my document after it has been recognized?

 After a document has been recognized and saved, we will send you an e-mail message with a download link.
-You can also download it from the website or send it to a file storage service from the Documents section of the website.
+Please note that you must enable e-mail notifications in your profile in order to receive download links by e-mail.
+Alternatively, you can download your document directly from the FineReader Online website or send it to a file storage service from the Documents section of the FineReader Online website.

 Can I edit recognized documents in FineReader Online?

 No. To edit a recognized document, download it and open it in an application that supports the document’s format.
 If you want to recognize and edit documents in the same application, try ABBYY FineReader.

 Can I use FineReader Online to recognize text on photos?